Batting (baseball): The lineup

-The lineup or batting order is a list of the nine baseball players for a team in the order they will bat during the game.
-During the game the only way to change the lineup is via substitution, as batting out of turn is not allowed.
+The lineup or batting order is a list of the nine baseball players for a team in the order they will bat.
+During the game, the only way to change the lineup is via substitution, as batting out of turn is not allowed.
 Once the ninth person in the lineup finishes batting, the first person bats again; this is the top of the order.
 Lineups are designed to facilitate manufacturing runs.
 Depending on batters' skills, they might be placed in different parts of the lineup.
 Of course, when it comes down to it, all batters are attempting to create runs for the team.

 The player currently batting in a game is said to be at the plate, at bat, or up to bat (shortened to up).
 To keep the game moving at an orderly pace, the next batter due up waits to take his turn in a circle (actually marked or imaginary) between his team's dugout or bench and the batter's box, and is said to be on deck, with the circle known as the on deck circle.
 The player in the batting order after the on deck batter is said to be in the hole.